Summer Writing Program

 Each day begins with a lively discussion of literature in a class led by a Carleton professor.
-You will read both contemporary and traditional literature, from classic texts by writers such as Plato and Shakespeare to a variety of modern short stories, essays, and poems by authors such as August Wilson, Margaret Atwell, James Baldwin, Alice Walker, and Adrienne Rich.
+You will read both contemporary and traditional literature, from classic texts by writers such as Plato and Shakespeare to a variety of modern short stories, essays, and poems by authors such as August Wilson, Margaret Atwood, James Baldwin, Alice Walker, and Adrienne Rich.
 This literature then becomes the focus of your papers.

 In addition to the morning classes, discussion sections led by current Carleton students offer you even more individual attention.
 The writing workshop (taught by Professor Deborah Appleman) meets daily to provide you with opportunities to focus on your own writing process.
 You will write every day.
 Although we occasionally include creative writing exercises, the focus of the workshop is on expository prose—the kind you will use in college to write academic papers.

 NEW 2014: We will be accepting high achieving sophomores.

 You will receive extensive written evaluations of the three college essays you write during the program.
 In addition, we will provide a written evaluation of each student’s participation in the program.
 Six Carleton credit hours (which are equivalent to approximately three college semester hours) are awarded to participants who successfully complete the program.
 This credit does not count toward Carleton's writing requirement.